ixofoundation/ixo-blockchain/x/project/spec/02_messages.md

 | SenderDid  | `did.Did`        | Sender account DID
 | ProjectDid | `did.Did`        | Sender's Project DID
 | Data       | `CreateClaimDoc` |  Claim Doc for the project

-This message is expected to fail if:
-- Project doc having DID ProjectDid does not exist
-- Project is not in status STARTED
-- SenderDid is empty or invalid
-- ProjectDid is empty
-- ClaimId (in Data) already exists
-- ClaimTemplateId (in Data) is empty

 ```go
 type MsgCreateClaim struct {